One of the most common questions people ask when seeing a new doctor, changing medicines or trying a new treatment option is, “Will this be covered?”

 What does health insurance cover?

-If a service is covered, it means your health plan will pay for some or all of the cost.
+If a service is covered, it means your health plan will pay for some or all the cost.
 Covered services typically include regular office visits with your doctor, tests, urgent and emergency care, hospital stays, prescription drugs, medical equipment and more.
-In most cases, your doctor also needs to be on the list of doctors that take your insurance – this list is also called the insurance network.
+In most cases, your doctor also needs to be a part of your insurance network – generally, this means they’re on the list of doctors that take your insurance.

-To get the biggest bang for your buck, use services your health plan covers (and go to providers in your network) whenever possible.
+To get the most out of your coverage, use services your health plan covers and go to providers in your network whenever possible.

 How do I check if my health insurance covers something?